haskell-learning-group/haskell-learning-group/README.md

 - [#haskellbook](https://haskell-learning.slack.com/messages/haskellbook/) - a reading group on the [Haskell Book](http://haskellbook.com/).

 # How can I join?
-Just email Artyom at <yom@artyom.me> and he'll add you to the group.
-In the future we'll have automatic signup available.
+Sign up here: [Haskell Learning Group](https://slackin-mmadwuiawy.now.sh).
+If it doesn't work, email Artyom at <yom@artyom.me>.

 ## I haven't programmed before, can I still take part?
 Sure.
 Actually, learning Haskell is like learning programming from scratch, so you're starting out on a level similar to most others.